Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines

 Similar to their work, we run a classification experiment with a 10-fold cross-validation.
-However, there is one difference.
+However, there is a difference.
 They learned the sets of style-defining patches to represent shapes and train $k$NN classifiers for each style on $9$ folds.
 We, instead, used $9$ folds as style labels in our method.
 We evaluate the classification accuracy on the remaining fold for both methods.
-Finally, we compute the average accuracy for the $10$ folds for all style labels in each set, based on the ground-truth labels provided in Hu et al.~\shortcite{Style17}; the results are shown in Figure~\ref{fig:Classification_comparison}.
+Finally, we compute the average accuracy for the $10$ folds for all style labels in each set, based on the ground-truth labels provided in Hu et al.~\cite{Style17}; the results are shown in Figure~\ref{fig:Classification_comparison}.
 We can observe that our method outperforms theirs for all object categories except for buildings.